 d) YouTube Video Ads (Google owns YouTube)

-I do a little bit of YouTube ad management.
-And I don’t do any Product Listing/Shopping ads.
+We do a little bit of YouTube ad management.
+And we don’t do any Product Listing/Shopping ads.

 If you need to advertise traditional text ads on Google searches or display ads on Google’s display network, I’m your guy.
 Fill out this form, and I’ll send you a proposal.